BrettCawley/brettcawley.github.io/_posts/2019-8-23-Create-A-Lightning-Network-On-Simnet.md

     lncli --rpcserver=localhost:10001 --macaroonpath=data/admin.macaroon getinfo

-In fact, if something doesn't seem to work as expected, remember this command, and investigate the isssue.
+In fact, if something doesn't seem to work as expected, remember this command (remember to use the correct port), and investigate the issue.

 ###  What about Bob & Charlie?
 We'll have to do the same for them too, 4 more terminals!
 Notice in the following we are using different ports in many of the commands.

- Open up a terminal and run `lnd` for `bob`
+ Open up a terminal and run `lnd` for `bob`:

     cd $Env:GOPATH/dev/bob
     lnd --rpclisten=localhost:10002 --listen=localhost:10012 --restlisten=localhost:8002 --datadir=data --logdir=log --debuglevel=info --bitcoin.simnet --bitcoin.active --bitcoin.node=btcd --btcd.rpcuser=kek --btcd.rpcpass=kek

-and an `lncli` for `bob` in a new terminal
+and an `lncli` for `bob` in a new terminal:

     cd $Env:GOPATH/dev/bob
     lncli --rpcserver=localhost:10002 --macaroonpath=data/admin.macaroon create

-`charlie` needs an `lnd` in a new terminal
+`charlie` needs an `lnd` in a new terminal:

     cd $Env:GOPATH/dev/charlie
     lnd --rpclisten=localhost:10003 --listen=localhost:10013 --restlisten=localhost:8003 --datadir=data --logdir=log --debuglevel=info --bitcoin.simnet --bitcoin.active --bitcoin.node=btcd --btcd.rpcuser=kek --btcd.rpcpass=kek

-and an `lncli` for `charlie` in a new terminal
+and an `lncli` for `charlie` in a new terminal:

     cd $Env:GOPATH/dev/charlie
     lncli --rpcserver=localhost:10003 --macaroonpath=data/admin.macaroon create

 Time for a break?
 I think so, get a coffee and come back in a couple minutes.
+In the next section we're going to generate some bitcoin.

 ### Funding Users
 Hopefully you've come back a llittle refreshed, because now we're going to generate some simnet bitcoins to send around!